 Discrepancies between the rich and poor have been exacerbated even more due to the lasting impact of the COVID-19 pandemic.
 Low-income students have suffered the greatest “learning loss” due to partial or total remote learning.
 One contributing factor is that people in low-income districts are less likely to have the technological resources they need.

 States that provide equitable funding to all school districts can help prevent poor students from having lower graduation rates, lower rates of pursuing higher education and smaller future incomes than their wealthy peers.
 The difference is dramatic: College graduates have $154 - $1,115 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.

-Delaware has the 18th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Delaware has the 15th least equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 16 districts in Delaware based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.

 Most & Least Equitable School Districts in Delaware

 |Rank*||School District||Score||Expeditures for Public Elementary and Secondary Schools per Pupil||Income by School District|

 |3||Capital School District||10.74||$17,253||$53,484|

 |5||Colonial School District||13.91||$17,653||$68,131|

 |10||Milford School District||31.42||$12,988||$57,537|